matt-graham/mici/README.md

 prec = (rnd_eigvec / rnd_eigval) @ rnd_eigvec.T
 mean = rng.normal(size=n_dim)

-# Deine potential energy (negative log density) for a Gaussian
+# Define potential energy (negative log density) for a Gaussian
 # target distribution.
 The derivative of this function will
 # be calculated automatically using autograd
 def pot_energy(pos):